 5. Accounts and automatic payments

 Meet your goal of becoming student debt free by setting up a pre-authorized plan to pay bills and school loan payments conveniently and on schedule.
 You can also find new ways to save by making your credit union work for you.
-For example, enjoy unlimited free transactions with no monthly fee with Meridian’s Limitless Chequing account.
+For example, enjoy unlimited self-serve (online) transactions with no monthly fee with Meridian’s Student Package.

 It’s never too early for professional advice